cubee-cb/linux-vr-compat/README.md

     - First launch crashed on starting a new game.
 Subsequent launch was fine, however.
     - No VR controller support; must use a controller or keyboard.
 This is just a VR view of the standard game after all.
     - A certain cutscene near the start of the game has Senua's head clip through the cutscene border and into the camera, which was fairly weird to experience.
+- Half Life: Alyx (Proton)
+    - Launches, menu interaction works, can load into a save file.
+    - Controller bindings are somewhat broken:
+        - A and X are snap turn right/left respectively.
+A is also the held item secondary action (like shotgun reload)
+        - Left joystick seems to do nothing, but right stick turns and does teleport/jump as normal.
+        - Weapon selection button conflicts with my space drag binding.
+        - To be fair I've only played this on WMR so I have no idea what the controls are supposed to be like.
+    - On second launch I found that after loading into my save there was a white bar across the bottom and right sides of the rendered display, only visible due to reprojection.
+        - Perhaps the dynamic resolution is broken?
+Maybe try disabling it.

 ## Partially working
 These launch, but are unplayable or have serious issues functioning.